How do I apply?

 Am I eligible for an application fee waiver?

 - Applicants who are U.S. citizens or permanent residents may be eligible for fee waivers.
 Detailed information about fee waivers may be found here and here.
+(Please note that your completed application must be submitted 14 days in advance of the program’s application deadline in order to be considered for a fee waiver.
+Please choose the “Request a fee waiver” option as your method of payment on the payment information page.)

 - Application fee waivers are not available for international applicants.
 In exceptional cases, the department may offer a fee waiver to international students, but this is really done for students with exceptional circumstances and a very well-established academic record.
 If you think this may be applicable to your case, you should contact Barbara Dailey before Dec.
 1.